jaredsinclair/JTSImageViewController/README.md

 - **Alt-Text Mode:** Need to show the alt text for an image?
 JTSImageViewController includes an alternate mode that shows a full-screen, centered text view using the same style as the image mode.

 - **Handle Long-Presses:** Implement an `interactionsDelegate` to respond to long presses on the image, or to temporarily disable user interactions (comes in handy if you show an overlay that could cause gesture conflict).

+- **Dismiss mode gesture:** Implement an `JTSImageViewControllerDismissMode` enum to set Up/Down gesture to close image-modal or Any direction gesture (default)

 ## License